jerrydmrx/Trivia-app/backend/README.md

 - Fetches a dictionary of categories, where the keys are the ids and the value is the category's associated string.
 - Request Arguments: None
-- Returns: An object of categories (keys;value pairs), with keys: ids of categories, values: name of categories and success.
+- Returns: An object of categories.

 ```json5
 {